Management consulting vs strategy consulting. What's the difference?

 The top firms that handle strategy consulting are:

 In conclusion, these are the particularities regarding management consulting and strategy consulting.
-Hopefully, this article has helped answer some questions you may have had, and will help you choose properly for a business depending on the goals that it has.
+Hopefully, this article has helped answer some questions you may have had and will help you choose your career path.

 Are you a consultant or you are working in a consulting firm and you want to focus less on scheduling your meetings and more on your actual work?

-Why don’t you try a premium scheduling app to take that off your mind?
+Why don’t you try a premium booking software for consultants to take that off your mind?

-1. What is the main difference between management consulting and strategy consulting?
+1. What is the difference between a management consultant and a strategic consultant?

 Focus is the primary distinction between management consulting and strategy consulting.
 Although strategy consulting focuses on creating and implementing plans that will assist the business in achieving its long-term objectives and competitive advantage, management consulting is concerned with increasing an organization’s effectiveness, productivity, and overall operations.